algolia/magento/_src/m2-technical-troubleshooting.md

 One of the biggest goals of the extension is to handle **the indexing of your Magento data** to Algolia’s servers.
 As Magento is highly configurable, every website using it is unique and behaves differently.

-We created the extension and tried to make it the most adaptable it can be to meet your needs regarding your Magento configuration.
-Unfortunately, some custom Magento (or server) configuration, using third-party code/extensions, or simply bad practices can lead to issues during the indexing process.
+We created the extension in the most adaptable way, so it can meet your needs regarding your Magento configuration.
+Unfortunately, some custom Magento (or server) configurations, using third-party code/extensions, or simply bad practices can lead to issues during the indexing process.

 <div class="alert alert-info">
     <i class="fa fa-info-circle"></i>